PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter9/Readme.md

 pod "webserver-d7fbbf4b7-rhvvn" deleted
 ```

-After few seconds, a new pod is created.
+After few seconds, a new pod is created (we are using a Deployment and Kubernetes takes care of application's components resilience).

 ```
 vagrant@kubernetes-node1:~/Docker-Certified-Associate-DCA-Exam-Guide/chapter9/nginx-lab/yaml$ kubectl get pods NAME                        READY   STATUS    RESTARTS   AGE